Vincit/objection.js/doc/includes/RECIPES.md

 It is completely optional.
 If you want to use some other validation library you need to implement a custom [`Validator`](#validator)
 (see the example).

-## snake case to camel case conversion
+## Snake case to camel case conversion

 > Conversion in knex: